 Our interdisciplinary program prepares you for a career in law enforcement at all levels, local, state or federal, or for graduate-level work in criminal justice or a related field including law.

 As a criminal justice major, you’ll gain an understanding of key criminal, legal, scientific and social issues affecting society today, including such hot-button topics as racial, ethnic, cultural and gender diversity.
 Our challenging and rigorous program provides a firm foundation in criminology, research methods, ethics and corrections, while helping you refine your analytical and problem-solving abilities.

-In addition, many of our professors are current or former law enforcement professionals with experience in state and federal agencies, which adds an important, real-world aspect to your learning environment.
-And you'll even have the opportunity to work with professors conducting research through the college's Institute for Law and Justice, a nationally renowned resource for a wide range of law and justice-related issues.
+Many of our professors are current or former law enforcement professionals with experience in state and federal agencies, which adds an important, real-world aspect to your learning environment.
+You’ll have the opportunity to work with professors conducting research through Hilbert’s Institute for Law and Justice, a nationally renowned resource for a wide range of law and justice-related issues.
 (Link to be provided to Institute page.)